 Free — $0/month

-You get access to GPT-5.4 with limited daily messages, basic image generation, and access to the GPT Store.
+You get access to GPT-5.5 Instant with limited daily messages, basic image generation, and access to the GPT Store.
 It’s a solid starting point for casual use, but you’ll hit message limits quickly during heavy sessions.

-As of February 2026, OpenAI started testing ads on the Free tier in the US — something worth noting if that’s a dealbreaker for you.
+OpenAI tests ads on the Free tier in the US — something worth noting if that’s a dealbreaker for you.

 Go — $8/month

-Launched as a new mid-tier option, Go gives you expanded access to GPT-5.2 Instant — a faster, lighter model.
-You get more messages, more uploads, and more image generation than the Free plan.
+Go gives you more access to GPT-5.5 Instant along with more messages, more uploads, and more image creation than the Free plan.
 Think of it as “Free, but with fewer interruptions.”
+Note that the Go plan may also include ads.

-It’s a good fit if you use ChatGPT a few times a day but don’t need the full power of GPT-5.4.
+It’s a good fit if you use ChatGPT a few times a day but don’t need the full advanced reasoning of Plus.

 Plus — $20/month

 This is where things get serious.
-Plus gives you access to GPT-5.4 Thinking (the full reasoning model), higher message limits, voice mode, the Canvas editor for writing and coding, Deep Research, and DALL-E image generation.
+Plus gives you advanced reasoning with GPT-5.5 Thinking, higher message limits, voice mode, the Canvas editor for writing and coding, Deep Research, agent mode, and image generation.

 For most people who use AI tools regularly, Plus is the sweet spot.